mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/textual_inversion_finetune.md

 In the following tutorial, we will use SDv1.5 as an example.
 The hyperparameter configuration file for SDv1.5 is `configs/train/train_config_textual_inversion_v1.yaml`.

 > We also support finetuning SDv2.0(2.1) with `configs/train/train_config_textual_inversion_v2.yaml`.
-Compared with the hyperparameters for SDv1.5, we use smaller learning rate (x0.5) and train more steps (x2.0) for SDv2.0 since SDv2.0 is more likely to overfit.
+Compared with the hyperparameters for SDv1.5, we use a smaller learning rate (x0.5) and train more steps (x2.0) for SDv2.0 since SDv2.0 is more likely to overfit.

 ### Object Dataset Experiment